preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia tenant list

-List all the existing tenants
+List all the existing tenants or detailed information about a tenant if id is provided

 ##### Example
 ```
 omnia tenants list

+omnia tenants list {tenantid}

+omnia tenants list --filter name
 ```

 ##### Required Parameters